sokolovb/webservice/README.md

-- This is the test task for applying for the internship in YADRO.
+- This is the testcase for the job application in YADRO.